HIGH IMPORTANCE - Ensure Your Family's Safety After Heavy Rain and Flooding

 Parents need to be aware of the dangers of letting kids play in flooded drains or waterways, or in puddles of flood water that may be left in yards.

-“Flood water is dangerous; it is not only often fast moving but it could contain sewerage surcharge and other contaminates including E.coli,” said Mr Slade.
+“Flood water is dangerous; it is not only often fast moving but it could contain sewerage surcharge and other contaminates including E.coli,” said Mrs Cornah.

-In the case of significant damage and you need to replace plumbing fixtures and/or fittings in rooms or behind wall sheeting, people should be mindful that all plumbing work will need to be done by a licensed person.”
+In the cases of significant damage you may need to replace plumbing fixtures and/or fittings in rooms or behind wall sheeting.
+People should be mindful that all plumbing work will need to be done by a licensed person.”

 Consumers are also being told to beware of scammers offering repairs or services in the wake of the wild weather and should call a Master Plumber as they hold the appropriate plumbing QBCC licenses.

-Residents and home owners can contact MPAQ from Monday to Friday, 8:00am-5:00pm on 07 3273 0800 to locate a local Master Plumber in their area.
+Residents and home owners can search for their local Master Plumber through the Find a Plumber search on the MPAQ Website (www.mpaq.com.au) or can contact MPAQ from Monday to Friday, 8:00am-5:00pm on 07 3273 0800.

 Post Rain and Flooding Fact Sheet for Your Home